The category of anyon sectors for non-abelian quantum double models: Amplimorphisms from ribbon operators

 \section{Amplimorphisms from ribbon operators}

 In this section we construct for each half-infinite ribbon $\rho$ a full subcategory $\Amp_{\rho}$ of $\Amp$ whose objects are constructed as limits of certain `ribbon operators' taking unitary representations of $\caD(G)$ as input.
 (See Appendix \ref{app:ribbon operators} for the definition and basic properties of ribbons and ribbon operators).
+From the equivalence of the localized and transportable amplimorphisms to DHR endomorphisms, this amounts to explicitly constructing examples of representations that satisfy the superselection criterion.
+More importantly, we can also define the intertwiners as (weak operator) limits of elements in the quasi-local algebra.
+In the notation of~\cite{Ogata2021}, this amounts to finding explicit examples of the maps $T$ defined there, as well as how they act on the intertwiners.

-We will show in Section \ref{subsec:Amp_rho and Rep} that the categories $\Amp_{\rho}$ are equivalent to $\Rep_f\, \caD(G)$ as braided $\rm C^*$-tensor categories, and in Section \ref{subsec:Amp_rho and Amp_f} that they are equivalent to the whole of $\Amp_f$, thus establishing the equivalence of $\Amp_f$ and $\Rep_f\, \caD(G)$ as braided $\rm C^*$-tensor categories.
+The very concrete description of $\Amp_{\rho}$ and its intertwiners will allow us to identify the braiding and fusion in this category.
+We will use this to show in Section \ref{subsec:Amp_rho and Rep} that the categories $\Amp_{\rho}$ are equivalent to $\Rep_f\, \caD(G)$ as braided $\rm C^*$-tensor categories, and in Section \ref{subsec:Amp_rho and Amp_f} that they are equivalent to the whole of $\Amp_f$, thus establishing the equivalence of $\Amp_f$ and $\Rep_f\, \caD(G)$ as braided $\rm C^*$-tensor categories.